VolkanSah/Android-DarkNetServer/README.md

      ```bash
      sudo apt-get install build-essential automake libtool
      ```
-   - Configure the Android NDK environment variables as per the instructions in `assets/tor/todo.md.txt`.
+   - Configure the Android NDK environment variables as per the instructions in `todo.md`.

 4. **Compile the Tor source code for Android:**
-   - Follow the instructions in `assets/tor/todo.md.txt` to compile the Tor binaries for Android.
+   - Follow the instructions in `todo.md` to compile the Tor binaries for Android.

 5. **Build and run the app:**
    Compile your Android project in Android Studio and test the APK on your Android device.

-### Roadmap

-The following features are planned and partially implemented:
-1. **Complete Tor Integration**:
-   - Improve the monitoring and error-handling of the Tor service.
-   - Provide more detailed status updates in the UI.

-2. **Enhanced Web Server Features**:
-   - Serve dynamic content.
-   - Implement more robust routing and content handling.

-3. **Security Enhancements**:
-   - Integrate HTTPS support for the web server.
-   - Add more configuration options for the Tor service.

-4. **User Interface Improvements**:
-   - Implement a more intuitive and user-friendly design.
-   - Add more customization options for users.

-5. **Documentation**:
-   - Improve in-line code documentation.
-   - Create tutorials and more detailed user guides.
+### For What is This Boilerplate?
+This boilerplate is designed to help developers quickly create hidden servers for pentesting tools or other hidden services.
+With this boilerplate, you can host advanced hidden services using servers like NanoHTTPD or other alternatives.

+**Important:** This boilerplate is intended for educational and development purposes only.
+Misuse of this tool for illegal activities is strictly prohibited.
+Developers should ensure they comply with all local laws and regulations when using this tool.

 ### Contributions